 Projecting DTM onto vehicles

-The projection process is characterized by high amounts of energy consumption because it takes place outdoors under conditions which are often windy, cold or hot.
+The projection process is characterized by high amounts of energy consumption because it takes place outdoors under conditions that are often windy, cold, or hot.
 Large amounts of energy are also needed to operate light sources to illuminate the target during projection.

 Capture of DSM and other Imagery

-The generation of Digital Surface Models (DSM) and other imagery such as Orthophotos require the use of sophisticated sensors, e.g. laser scanners or digital cameras, which usually have high power consumption.
+The generation of Digital Surface Models (DSM) and other imagery, such as Orthophotos, requires sophisticated sensors, e.g., laser scanners or digital cameras, which usually have high power consumption.
 During data capture, mobile mapping vehicles often need to drive for extended periods in order to reach optimal positions against the target.

 Operation of navigation systems in vehicles

-• GPS which requires at least 24 satellites to function properly,
+- GPS, which requires at least 24 satellites to function properly, and

-The type of system that is used by an end-user can be determined using the Satellite position indicator in their smartphone or navigation unit.
+The type of system used can be determined using the Satellite position indicator in their smartphone or navigation unit.

 The carbon footprint of different data collecting methods

-Now let’s compare specific data collecting methods and their carbon footprint.
+Now, let’s compare specific data collection methods and their carbon footprint.

 GPS devices

 GPS devices are an increasingly popular method of collecting mapping data.
 They work by measuring signals between a device and satellites, which can be used to determine information about the environment around it.
-The amount of energy required to collect this type of data is fairly small in comparison to other collection methods and the benefits are far exceeding the disadvantages.
-GPS brings a new level of efficiency, while saving on unnecessary idling and cutting down on wasteful resources.
+The amount of energy required to collect this type of data is fairly small in comparison to other collection methods, and the benefits far exceed the disadvantages.
+GPS brings a new level of efficiency while saving on unnecessary idling and cutting down on wasteful resources.

 Lidar

-LiDAR stands for light detection and ranging which uses laser beams to measure distances between objects.
+LiDAR stands for light detection and ranging, which uses laser beams to measure distances between objects.
 Since its inception, LiDAR methods have undergone many technological improvements and can now collect data in complex environments with ease.
 Not only that, it is known to be one of the most accurate ways to collect data.
-Because it requires heavy equipment that can emit quite a substantial amount of carbon dioxide, making it one of the most carbon intensive mapping methods.
+It requires heavy equipment that can emit quite a substantial amount of carbon dioxide, making it one of the most carbon-intensive mapping methods.

 Drone